nygeog/beh_public/meetings/readme.md

 ####Map Comments
 * Dropdown - organized by theme, either with additional buttons.
-* Toggle off variables geojson.
+* Toggle off variables to see basemap (Leaflet).
 * Maybe turn on/off aerial imagery. - my comment.
 Not necessary.
+* Add flag field for parks, airports, cemetary, etc.
+* Add all walkability components to infoWindow

 ##2015-06-09
 ###Monthly GIS Planning Session